 The image of those cable cars and the bridges lingers long after I first saw them.
 I keep reflecting on how this infrastructure, a gift from the state government, has empowered so many people and changed their lives so dramatically.

 We visit neighborhoods that Luis remembers from his last trip, before the bridge, and he remarks on the improvements.
-Unsteady brick shacks have been upgraded into sturdy concrete homes, safer and more stable over the soft soil and steep slopes they are built upon.
+Unsteady brick shacks have been upgraded into sturdy concrete homes, safer and more stable over the soft soil and steep slopes they are built on.

 I am reminded that it is often the simplest thing, like building a bridge—or sponsoring a child—that can make all the difference.